Docs

 What is Anchor?

-Anchor is a system of record that AI agents and humans use together to create, host, and manage tables, apps, and all kinds of files.
+Anchor is a platform for shared artifacts that AI agents create and humans review.
+Your agent writes HTMLs, Markdowns, tables, and any other file type — and Anchor gives each one a permanent, shareable home.
 Connect your agent — Claude, ChatGPT, Gemini, Codex, or any other — using MCP, describe what you need, and it builds it in Anchor.
-You review, share, and collaborate with humans and AIs.
+You review, share, and collaborate with your team.

-Think of it as Google Drive, but the items are a new generation: fully functional apps, live interactive tools, structured tables, and any file type you need.
+Think of it as a shared drive built for the output of your AI's work: tables, HTML, Markdown, CSV, JSON, PDF, and any file type you need.
 Everything lives at anchor.cc and works in any browser on desktop or mobile.

 File types

 Everything in Anchor is a file.
-Two types are unique to Anchor — tables and apps — and beyond those, you can store any ordinary file type you already work with.
+One type is unique to Anchor — tables — and beyond that, you can store any file type you already work with: HTMLs, Markdowns, PDFs, CSVs, images, code, and more.
 Each one gets a stable URL you can link to, bookmark, or share.

 Tables

-Tables are structured, Excel-like data at anchor.cc/table/<tableID>.
+Tables are structured, queryable data at anchor.cc/table/<tableID>.
 Your AI agent is fully connected to them, which means you can:

 - Create and edit schemas — add or rename columns, change types, reorganize.